LEARNING AREAS

 Curriculum Overview

-Nayland College offers a broad and varied curriculum designed to cater for individual student needs.
+Nayland College offers a broad and innovative curriculum designed to cater for individual student needs and passions.
 Our SchoolPoint Subject Selection site gives details on every course available at Nayland College.

 Gateway and Trades Academy programmes offer learning in conjunction with NMIT, Whenua-iti Outdoors and local employers to facilitate NCEA success while also giving students the ideal foundation for movement into apprenticeships and employment.